MatiMenich/cordova-plugin-nativeClickSound/README.md

 * Now with support for iOS and Android *

 Just specify an array of class strings and on an onclick event, it will trigger the default click sound for the platform.
+Also you can trigger the click sound manually.

 Android part based on a blog post from [@pieterderycke](https://pieterderycke.wordpress.com/2014/01/20/native-tick-sound-on-button-click-with-phonegap/)